rpo19/personalized_search_engine/Readme.md

 ### Twitter API

 Put your twitter API credentials into `irconfig/secrets.yaml`.
-Take a look at the sample `irconfig/secrets-sample.txt`
+Take a look at the sample `irconfig/secrets-sample.txt`.

+Otherwise you could import tweets from a previously created dump.
+(See IRengine section)

 ## Setup